cats-toy/vulmanage/README.md

 <h1 align='center'>Windows and LimaCharlie</h1>
 <p>Vulnerable Windows VM<br>
- -Turned off Windows Defender and related security software to prepare the host for attacks.</p>
+ -Turned off Windows Defender and related security software to prepare the host for attacks.<br>
+ -Installed Sysmon via powershell to integrate with LimaCharlie.</p>

 <p>LimaCharlie <br>
- -Installed the agent on the Windows host to link it to the LimaCharlie cloud and use its telemetry.</p>
+ -Installed the agent on the Windows host to link it to the LimaCharlie cloud and use its telemetry.
+Observing the data logs in the KALI VM.</p>

-<h1>KALI VM attack vector</h1>
+<h1 align='center'>Sliver Server</h1>
 <p>On the KALI VM, I installed a Sliver server and created payloads to exploit the Windows VM.
 Opened a temporary python webserver on KALI to allow the Windows VM to download  and start payload.<br>
 On LimaCharlie, I was able to find the payload being downloaded and see its source i.p as well as checking the hash of my created payload against a virus database.</p>
 <p>Back in the KALI VM, the Sliver server was set to listen to port 80 where the payload was downloaded.
 After the payload was installed, I started a session in the Windows VM via the Sliver server, allowing me to write commands such as whoami and getprivs. </p>